 IPCRR Growth Count see how the IPCRR has grown over the years.

-Location Chart see pdf of where patients in contact with PC are located (now in nearly 60 countries).
+Location Chart see pdf of where patients in the IPCRR with confirmed PC are located (now in nearly 40 countries).

 Map of PC Patients see a interactive map of where genetically confirmed PC patients in the IPCRR are located.

 Do changes in KRT6c cause Pachyonychia Congenita?
 While it is established that KRT6c causes PPK, for a time there was a question as to whether changes in KRT6c should be classified as Pachyonychia Congenita.
 Now that there are additional cases in the IPCRR registry, KRT6c has been accepted as PC-K6c.
 Publications since 2011 by those active in the International PC Consortium now consistently include KRT6c mutations as one of the types of PC.
 (See publications featured in the Published Research Articles sidebar.)